Kx501/AutoUpdatePlugins/README_EN.md

 # String filePath;          // The final installation path, used globally by default.
 # String path;              // Overriding both updatePath and filePath configurations
 # String get;               // Regular expression to select the specified file, first one is selected by default.
 GitHub, Jenkins, Modrinth only.
+# String zipGet;            // If you need to unzip files, use this parameter to specify the regular expression.
 # String loader;            // Match platform tags, Modrinth only
 # boolean getPreRelease;    // Allow downloading of pre-releases, false by default.
 GitHub only.
 # boolean zipFileCheck;     // Enable zip file integrity checking